Elizabeth Warren Trolls Jacob Wohl And Jack Burkman For Sexual Affair Conspiracy Theory

 — Ben Collins (@oneunderscore__) October 3, 2019

 An FBI investigation wouldn’t be surprising.
 During Wohl’s attempt to draw attention to Democratic Rep. Ilhan Omar, a member of the controversial “Squad,” he allegedly faked death threats against himself and submitted them to police.
 He is also accused of being responsible for the arrest of high-profile defense attorney Michael Avenatti, who did not end up facing any criminal charges.
-Not long after Avenatti’s arrest, Surefire Intelligence’s appeared to take credit for it.
+Not long after Avenatti’s arrest, Surefire Intelligence appeared to take credit for it.

 “Surefire Intelligence strikes again,” the company tweeted.